-The annual cash bonus is principally designed to reward the achievement of Company-wide financial goals established by the Committee, as well as the individual performance of each executive officer throughout the year.
+Cash bonuses are awarded pursuant to the 2017 Incentive Plan, which is qualified under section 162(m) of the Code.
+The annual cash bonus is principally designed to reward the achievement of Company-wide financial goals established by the Committee.
 The Company has historically set financial goals based on the results achieved in the prior year.

-For the years 2012, 2011 and 2010, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske was based solely on the achievement of Company-wide financial goals set by the Committee.
-Specifically, for 2012, a bonus was to be paid only upon the Company achieving an increase in net earnings over net earnings in 2011.
-A maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 10% over net earnings in 2011.
-The bonus was to be pro-rated for increases in net earnings between 0% and 10%.
-See the table titled "Grants of Plan-Based Awards For 2012" for the estimated possible payouts for the non-equity incentive plan awards for 2012.
-The Company's net earnings in 2012 (excluding the income generated from the 2012 adjustments to reduce the estimated liability for future payments owed in relation to the 2011 Bogs acquisition) increased 10.8% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2012.
-The Company's net earnings in 2011 increased 11.6% over the prior year's net earnings, and accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2011.
-The Company's net earnings in 2010 increased 6.6% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 66% of their maximum bonuses in 2010.
-See the table titled "Summary Compensation Table" below for the non-equity incentive plan compensation payouts in 2012, 2011 and 2010.
+For the years 2017, 2016 and 2015, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim, and Mr. Wittkowske was based solely on the achievement of Company-wide financial goals set by the Committee.
+In each of these years, a bonus was to be paid only upon the Company achieving an increase in net earnings over the previous year.
+For 2017, a target bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had 2017 net earnings increased between 4% and 6% over net earnings in 2016, excluding all non-recurring adjustments.
+The target bonus was to be pro-rated for increases in net earnings between 0% and 4%.
+The aforementioned executives would have been eligible for a "stretch" bonus equal to 150% of the target bonus had 2017 net earnings increased 8%.
+The stretch bonus was to be pro-rated for earnings increases between 6% and 8%.
+See the table titled "Grants of Plan-Based Awards For 2017" for the estimated possible payouts for the non-equity incentive plan awards for 2017.
+The Company's net earnings for 2017 were up 4% as compared to the prior year's net earnings (excluding all non-recurring adjustments) and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim, and Mr. Wittkowske earned 100% of their target bonuses in 2017.